antiboredom/detourning-the-web/README.md

 ### Week 2 - Feb 2
 * More on Python
-* Web scraping with Beautiful Soup
+* More web scraping with Beautiful Soup
 * Creating and parsing JSON and CSV files
 * Manipulating text